tytydraco/yessleep/out/I_Hired_a_Wedding_Coordinator_who_Turned_out_to_be_an_Evil_Bitch_Brides_Beware_of_her.md

 I did as I was told, her soothing voice no doubt playing a large part.

 The blonde pointed at her own chest.
-“I am detective Sonia Hay, and this is detective Rebecca Lyle.”
+“I am detective Sonia, and this is detective Rebecca.”

-Rebecca the brunette continued, “We are going to jump straight to our own conclusions of what happened on your wedding night.
+Rebecca, the brunette continued, “We are going to jump straight to our own conclusions of what happened on your wedding night.
 You hired a dark haired woman dressed in grey to coordinate your wedding, didn’t you?”

 I gulped hard, not liking where this was going.
 “Yes,” I croaked, my vocal chords rusty after nearly a week of disuse.
 “Her name is Jeanie Lilly.”